HSB3119-22080296/Group-10/README.md

  **Introduce**

 The Boston Housing Dataset Boston Housing Dataset is a famous dataset in the field of machine learning, often used for research and development of regression models.
-This dataset contains information on 506 neighborhoods within Boston, including characteristics such as real estate value, number of rooms, crime rate, and proximity to factors such as schools and shopping malls. commerce.
+This dataset contains information on 506 neighborhoods within Boston, including characteristics such as real estate value, number of rooms, crime rate,etc

      MEDIAN HOUSE VALUE DISTRIBUTION